Noachis quadrangle: Craters

 Impact craters generally have a rim with ejecta around them, in contrast volcanic craters usually do not have a rim or ejecta deposits.
 As craters get larger (greater than 10 km in diameter) they usually have a central peak.
 The peak is caused by a rebound of the crater floor following the impact.
 Sometimes craters will display layers.
 Craters can show us what lies deep under the surface.

-Sand Dunes

-When there are perfect conditions for producing sand dunes, steady wind in one direction and just enough sand, a barchan sand dune forms.
-Barchans have a gentle slope on the wind side and a much steeper slope on the lee side where horns or a notch often forms.
-One picture below shows a definite barchan.

 Gullies

 Gullies on steep slopes are found in certain regions of Mars.
 Many ideas have been advanced to explain them.
 Formation by running water when the climate was different is a popular idea.
 Recently, because changes in gullies have been seen since HiRISE has been orbiting Mars, it is thought that they may be formed by chunks of dry ice moving down slope during spring time.
 Gullies are one of the most interesting discoveries made by orbiting space craft.

 Hellas floor features

 The Hellas floor contains some strange-looking features.
 One of these features is called "banded terrain."
 This terrain has also been called "taffy pull" terrain, and it lies near honeycomb terrain, another strange surface.
 Banded terrain is found in the north-western part of the Hellas basin.
 This section of the Hellas basin is the deepest.
 The banded-terrain deposit displays an alternation of narrow band shapes and inter-bands.
 The sinuous nature and relatively smooth surface texture suggesting a viscous flow origin.
 A study published in Planetary and Space Science found that this terrain was the youngest deposit of the interior of Hellas.
 They also suggest in the paper that banded terrain may have covered a larger area of the NW interior of Hellas.
 The bands can be classified as linear, concentric, or lobate.
 Bands are typically 3–15 km long, 3 km wide.
 Narrow inter-band depressions are 65 m wide and 10 m deep.
-Pictures of these features can look like abstract art.